-Montessori Education is based on Dr Maria Montessori’s approach to learning and development which supports the full development of the human being through multi-disciplinary learning.
-Since this approach follows the natural development trajectory of each unique individual, a ‘prepared environment’ is needed to meet the physical and psychological needs of the child at each stage of development.
-In Montessori education, learning does not only apply inside the classroom but extends outside in the real world.
-To help parents, guardians and children understand and appreciate this approach to learning, we have prepared this Montessori Glossary.
+Montessori Education is based on Dr Maria Montessori’s approach to learning and development, which supports the full development of a person through multi-disciplinary learning.
+Since this approach follows the natural development trajectory of each unique individual, a ‘prepared environment’ is needed to meet the physical and psychological needs of the child at each stage of their development.
+With Montessori education, learning does not only apply inside the classroom but extends outside into the real world.
+To help parents, guardians and children understand and appreciate this approach to learning; we have prepared this Montessori Glossary.

 Absorbent Mind – this is a crucial period (0 to age 6) in one’s life that makes learning easier and thus Montessori education takes this period to develop and shape a person through proper learning.

 Children’s House – learning through playing is one of the most important principles in Montessori education.
 The Children’s House is usually the classroom for children ages two and a half or 3 to 6 years.

 Choice – students are given the choice of what they can learn about and what materials inside the classroom they can use to facilitate learning and enhance their skills.

 Control of error – the classroom prepares the child to understand that it’s okay to be wrong and that mistakes are not bad, so long as errors are identified and corrected.
 By assisting students with their thought process, the children are given the opportunity to recognise their mistakes and learn how to arrive at the truth.

 Coordination – the coordination of the mind with the body is very important especially when growing motor skills.
 In Montessori Education, the physical classroom is designed to coordinate every movement of the child and their environment.